ichizhov/ExtensibleCommands/Docs/Section4.md

 Figure 12.
 Generic Cyclic command flowchart.

 ## 4.9.
 RecoverableCommand.

 [[C# code]](../CSharp/ExtensibleCommands/ExtensibleCommands/RecoverableCommand.cs) [[Java code]](../Java/ExtensibleCommands/src/main/java/org/extensiblecommands/RecoverableCommand.java)
 [[C# unit tests]](../CSharp/ExtensibleCommands/ExtensibleCommandsUnitTests/RecoverableCommandTest.cs) [[Java unit tests]](../Java/ExtensibleCommands/src/test/java/org/extensiblecommands/RecoverableCommandTest.java)

-The RecoverableCommand class allows execution of a recovery command if the Core command fails.
-For this mechanism to be triggered, the Execute() method of the CoreCommand property should throw exception of type ExtensibleCommandsAllowRecoveryException.
+The RecoverableCommand class allows the execution of a recovery command if the Core command fails.
+For this mechanism to be triggered, the Execute() method of the CoreCommand property should throw an exception of type ExtensibleCommandsAllowRecoveryException.

 ```
 var coreCommand = new SimpleCommand(() => { throw new ExtensibleCommandsAllowRecoveryException(0, "ERROR!"); });